The Estate

 Wiebelsberg Riesling Grand Cru

-Location: Located on the outer edge of the Andlau Valley on a steep southeasterly slope
+Location: Located on the outer edge of the Andlau Valley on a steep southeasterly slope.

-Production Area: 158 ares
+Production Area: 1.58 hectares

-The Soil: Pink sandstone Vosges soil, which drains well and heats up rapidly
+Soil: Pink sandstone Vosges soil, which drains well and heats up rapidly

-The Climate: An ideal microclimate for producing a Grand Cru, whose mineral expression is revealed in the Riesling
+Climate: An ideal microclimate for producing a Grand Cru, whose mineral expression is revealed in the Riesling

 Vinification: Rigorous sorting is carried out in the winery before the grapes are crushed in the press.
 Natural yeasts control the fermentation, which is done in Vosges oak foudres (large oval barrels).
 Full malolactic fermentation occurs naturally due to the high natural acidity in the wines.